Camilo Séptimo

+Meléndez was shot and killed at his residence on September 1, 2026, at the age of 38.
+Also killed were his pregnant wife, a three year old child, a household worker and a dog.
+A 6-year-old child at the scene was unharmed.
+Police announced two suspects had been arrested a few days later, one of whom had an established professional relationship with Meléndez.

 History

 2013-2016: First years and Maya

 The venue where they presented their debut EP, Maya, was Casa del Lago,.

 They officially began meeting in 2013 after the dissolution of Lady Lane, a band in which vocalist Manuel Mendoza and guitarist Erik Vázquez performed.
 By 2014, the band was presenting their first extended play titled Maya at Casa del Lago, in front of an audience of over 400 people.
 The success of this performance led the group to participate in Vive Latino in 2015, just two years after their debut.
 In 2016, they announced the Neón Tour, a tour that included 38 shows in different cities across Mexico.
 During this tour, the band achieved sold-out performances in major independent music venues, such as the Centro Cultural España and the Lunario of the National Auditorium.

 Camilo Séptimo began to gain recognition with the singles 'Portales' and 'No confíes en mi', which allowed them to perform at important venues such as the Teatro de la Ciudad Esperanza Iris, a renowned theater in Mexico City.
 The name of their mini-album Maya refers to the star Maia from the Pleiades, considered in various cultures as a mythical being associated with life.
 This extended play included five original tracks, including 'Maya,' 'Resplandor,' and 'Te veo en el 27'.